-Does the law require owners of PII to notify individuals whose PII they hold?
+Does the law require owners of PI to provide information to individuals about how they process PI?
 What must the notice contain and when must it be provided?

-When collecting personal data, the controller or the person authorised by the controller is obliged to inform the data subjects.
+When processing personal data, the controller or the person authorised by the controller is obliged to inform the data subjects.
 The notification must include:

-- · the identity of the controller and its representative, if any; - the purpose of the data processing; - to whom and for what purposes the processed data may be transferred: - the method and legal basis for the collection of the personal data; and - the rights of the data subjects accorded by the Personal Data Protection Law (PDPL).
+- the identity of the controller and its representative, if any; - the purpose of the data processing; - to whom and for what purposes the processed data may be transferred: - the method and legal basis for the collection of the personal data; and - the rights of the data subjects accorded by the Personal Data Protection Law (PDPL).

 The notification must be provided at the time of the acquisition of the data and must use easy-to-understand clear and plain language.
-If the personal data are obtained from a third party (ie, not the data subject), the notification must be made within a reasonable time after the data are obtained, at the time of the first contact if obtained for the purpose of communication, and at the time of first transfer if obtained for the purpose of transferring.
+If the personal data are obtained from a third party (ie, not the data subject), the notification must be made within a reasonable time after the data are obtained, at the time of first contact if obtained for the purpose of communication, and at the time of first transfer if obtained for the purpose of transferring.